lenards/atmosphere-guides/docs/staff_guide/imaging.md

   * Running more than one imaging task at the same time may cause problems with OS stability.

-# Approving a Machine Request that has an (ERROR) state

-Describe the process, step by step, of how to login to Atmosphere via the Troposphere UI.
-Select the admin panel
-Select Machine Requests
-Click 're-submit'
-Click 'approve'

 # Making contact with the Atmosphere Support Team

   If the information in this guide was not enough to help you solve the users imaging problem, you will need to contact the Atmosphere Support Team.
   To ensure that your end user requests are resolved as quickly as possible, it is highly encouraged that you first colelct the following "Level two triage information".